The monodromy of families of subvarieties on abelian varieties: Introduction

-This follows from the observation that the direct image of the constant sheaf under the sum morphism is related to the decomposition of $V\otimes V \in \Rep_\bbF(G_{X, \omega})$.
-In fact, Larsen's alternative yields a necessary and sufficient criterion for the Tannaka group to be big, using only the decomposition of the direct image of the constant sheaf under the sum morphism.
-However, it seems hard to control this direct image in the generality needed for our main theorem, so for the proof of the main theorem we follow a different route that will be described in~\cref{sec:IntroSimplicity,,sec:IntroWedgePowers,,sec:IntroSpin}.
+The key point here is the birationality, which will be shown in~\cref{cor:birational-via-larsen}.
+Once the birationality is known, the smoothness of $W_r(X)$ implies that the sum morphism is an isomorphism by~\cref{Lem:BirationalMapIsIso}.
+In particular $\Sym^r X$ is then also smooth, so $d=1$ by~\cref{Prop:SmoothSymmetricPower}.
+The proof of~\cref{cor:birational-via-larsen} relates the direct image of the constant sheaf under the sum morphism to the decomposition of wedge or symmetric powers of $V \in \Rep_\bbF(G_{X, \omega})$.
+In fact Larsen's alternative yields a necessary and sufficient criterion for the Tannaka group to be big, using only the decomposition of the direct image of the constant sheaf under the sum morphism for $r=2$.
+But it seems hard to control this direct image in the generality needed for our main theorem, so for the proof of the main theorem we follow a different route that will be described in~\cref{sec:IntroSimplicity,,sec:IntroWedgePowers,,sec:IntroSpin}.